hypothesis/tox-envfile/.cookiecutter/includes/HACKING.md

 ----------------

-To test it manually you can install your local development copy of `tox-recreate` into the local development environment of another tox-using project such as [cookiecutter-pypackage-test](https://github.com/hypothesis/cookiecutter-pypackage-test):
+To test it manually you can install your local development copy of `tox-envfile` into the local development environment of another tox-using project such as [cookiecutter-pypackage-test](https://github.com/hypothesis/cookiecutter-pypackage-test):